 We work diligently at INTRUST to help keep your information secure.
 However, your personal information can also be found outside our four walls, which means it can still fall into the wrong hands.
-You can reduce your risk for becoming a victim of fraud by following these tips.
+You can reduce your risk of becoming a victim of fraud by following these tips.

 Follow safe password best practices.